 EIGHT OF TEN: Proact, and not React – Tune in the bliss, intuition, and voice from inside.
-Follow-through that and take on initiatives that have a deeper meaning for me from inside.
+Listen to it and take on initiatives that have a deeper meaning for me from inside.

 NINE OF TEN: Gratitude – Count my blessings.
 Be grateful for the positives in life.

 TEN OF TEN: Lose Myself – What do I enjoy doing?
 What gives me moments where I forget about my surroundings and situation?
 Pursue that and go with the natural flow.
 It clarifies my mind and unlocks healing energies.

 I think the ten nuggets are interconnected; anyone of these is opening doors to the others.

 Can I hold space where peace, calm, and a nurturing flow emanate from a very relaxed and nurturing core?
 Can I be compassionate and empathetic in my relationships with family, friends, customers, and colleagues?
 Can I channel my creativity to conceive and develop innovative ideas that benefit others?
 Can I be part of, be in harmony with, nature’s collective conscience that includes all things and all living beings?

 It starts with clarifying my mind, being in the present moment to tap into the stillness, spacious awareness, abundance, and love from inside.
 There is no overnight miracle or a magic wand; I try the best I can to stay in the present moment.
 It is a journey, a process.